L3g4to/azure-twitter-stream/README.md

 The project is aimed at creating an easy deployment of an Azure Databricks Notebook that can stream filtered Tweets to an Azure EventHub.

+Follow instructions below on how to deploy your infrastructure to Azure.
+You will need to also create a KeyVault for the secrets used in the Databricks Notebook.

 # Azure DevOps Library Variables: